 She went on, “The other thing of course, was that the Russians offered us their vitamin pills.
 They were all on it.
 We were more streetwise than they were, poor dears.
 They really thought that they were vitamin pills.”

-The quad’s coach, Ted Phelps, travelled to Willesden each day to supervise their training but also, “As the food wasn’t great at the Championships, he’d take us out for a decent meal,” Christine Peer remembers.
+The quad’s coach, Ted Phelps, travelled to Willesden each day to supervise their training but also, “As the food wasn’t great at the Championships, he’d take us out for a decent meal,” Christine Dennis remembers.

 Penny Chuter (fourth out of eight)